With people just like you and me.

 Question: who provides the information?

 Citizens' assemblies usually take place in informed environments.
 This means that the participants listen to a diverse array of experts and other stakeholders (such as campaign groups, support groups and charities, and directly affected individuals) before making a decision.
 Ensuring that these experts and stakeholders reflect the broad range of opinion is not simple, but it is possible.
 One key point to remember is that the experts are on tap but not on top - the assembly members draw on their knowledge but the experts have no say in the final decisions.
-Helping assembly members to think critically and recognise (conscious and unconscious) biases may be an important part of this process -- see videos below.
-(Videos will not display if you have refused cookies.)
+Helping assembly members to think critically and recognise (conscious and unconscious) biases may be an important part of this process -- see the videos below.
+(Note that the videos will not display if you have refused cookies.)

-Want to know more?
+Want to know even more?
+Then read these guides!